3 Most Important Theories to Explain How the Solar System Formed?

 While much has been learned about the origins and theory of evolution, there are still many unanswered questions.

-Dark matter and dark energy remain two of the universe’s greatest mysteries, but cosmologists persist to probe the universe in the hopes of learning more about how it all began.
+Dark matter and dark energy remain two of the universe’s greatest mysteries, but cosmologists persist in probing it in the hopes of learning more about how it all began.

 ●⫸ Other Theories